BBaysinger/bb-portfolio/docs/engineering-standards.md

    */
   ````

-- **Inline comments**: Use sparingly for complex logic, non-obvious decisions, or workarounds.
+- **Inline comments**: Use for complex logic, non-obvious decisions, or workarounds.
 Comment the "why" rather than the "what":

   ```typescript
   // Using manual cookie parsing here because Next.js middleware